DePalma2/api-rest-harry-potter/README.md

 | `/spells` | `GET` | **Spells**.
 Return list all spells|
 | `/spells/{id}` | `GET` | **Spells**.
 Return a spell by id

+## Support

+Any user can contribute and leave their ideas to improve this wonderful project.

+In the event that there is an issue, please use the template that is created.

 ## Authors